-The Management's Discussion and Analysis (MD&A) section of the annual financial report of the Gulf Coast Academy of Science and Technology, Inc. ("School") provides an overview of the School's activities for the fiscal year ended June 30, 2022.
+The Management's Discussion and Analysis (MD&A) section of the annual financial report of the Gulf Coast Elementary School, Inc. ("School") provides an overview of the School's activities for the fiscal year ended June 30, 2022.

 Because the information contained in the MD&A is intended to highlight significant transactions, events, and conditions, it should be considered in conjunction with the School's financial statements and notes to financial statements found in the table of contents.